Pic: Traffic going northbound on A2 towards Blackwall traffic (Credit: Tiffany Lee Alonzo Instagram @tiffalonzophoto)

 The West Slivertown Tunnel will run parallel to the Blackwall Tunnel.
 The entrance to the runnel will be to the right of the Blackwall Tunnel.
 The A2 will be the main entrance point to the West Slivertown Tunnel.
 Four lane traffic will spilt and two of the lanes will go to the Blackwall and two lanes will go to the West Slivertown Tunnel.
 This will ease traffic and help drivers go to more specific parts of London.
 Instead of having to fight through the Blackwall Tunnel.

-I went out with a driver from Bexleyheath, Peter Sutton, in London.
-He regularly drives through the Blackwall Tunnel to go to work.
+Peter Sutton regularly drives through the Blackwall Tunnel to go to work.
 I met Peter at Bow Church roundabout, less than 11 minute drive from the roundabout.
 While I waited for Peter to pick me up, I could see the stream of traffic, as Peter approached me.
 When Peter creeped towards me, I had waited nearly 15 minutes before he pulled over.
 Once I got into his van, we continue to creep towards the Blackwall Tunnel.
 I questioned Peter how he felt having to do this every night.
 Peter said: “I don’t know why that Crossrail construction don’t just go to the East a bit and just make another tunnel.”